matheustanaka/docker-essentials/README.md

 Following the same example above, there are so many users using the server and we need to limit the process to garantee that won't shut down by usage.

-So, the cgroups works directly with the hardware, where you can limit the CPU, Memory, Disk and, MORE IMPORTANTLY, that a single container cannot bring the system dwon by exhausting one of those resources.
+So, the cgroups works directly with the hardware, where you can limit the CPU, Memory, Disk and, MORE IMPORTANTLY, that a single container cannot bring the system down by exhausting one of those resources.

 Obviously, Docker was developed to control everything by itself.
 If you need to configure namespace and cgroups with your own hands it can took a while, so docker control it to reduce the time and focus on what really matters.